Ticketmaster Pricing Class Action

 Compensation to Class Members under the terms of the Settlement Agreement, still subject to Court Approval, is as follows:

-- Each Class Member who purchased a Mobile Ticket or a Desktop Ticket (as defined in the Settlement Agreement) will receive a credit in the amount of $6.00 to be used toward a future ticket purchase on www.ticketmaster.ca, as detailed at paragraph 21 of the Settlement Agreement.
+- Each Class Member who purchased a Mobile Ticket or a Desktop Ticket (as defined in the Settlement Agreement) will receive a credit in the amount of $7.00 that will automatically be applied to their next purchase on www.ticketmaster.ca, as detailed at paragraph 21 of the Settlement Agreement.

 Additionally, Ticketmaster has already implemented a business practice change to its Quebec on-line transaction process pursuant to which a ticket price announced to a Quebec consumer for an event in Quebec at the first step of said process will be a price inclusive of applicable Service Fees (all-in) except for taxes and optional costs or services (paper tickets, delivery, etc.).